slavov-vili/kit_info/Deep_Learning_for_Computer_Vision/03_Overfitting.md

 1. Dropout
     - Regularization technique
-    - Disable a random fraction (p) of nodes in each iteration
+    - Training: Disable a random fraction (p) of nodes in each iteration
     - Tries to prevent the network from relying on specific neurons or their combinations
-    - Have to scale weights of un-dropped by factor p when testing (because now more neurons are active)
+    - Testing: Have to scale weights of un-dropped by factor p (because now more neurons are active)
     - Effective against overfitting
         * Suspected reason: breaks up situations where layers co-adapt to correct mistakes of previous ones
         * Side-effect: activations of hidden units are sparse